Initial Access - Advanced Techniques

 Firmware and routers

-Simple yet important examples:
+Simple yet important events: